wagner2010/gsoc/templates/ideas-page.md

 ###   Enhance Principal Component Analysis (PCA) Decompisition
 #### Abstract

-The student would work to upgrade the existing PCA Visualizer by adding a number of individual enhancements (i.e. color points by class, color points by heatmap, allow user to pass in a PCA transformer/pipeline etc.)
+The student would work to upgrade the existing PCA Visualizer by adding a number of individual enhancements (i.e. color points by class, color points by heatmap, allow user to pass in a PCA transformer/pipeline etc.).

 | **Intensity**                          | **Priority**              | **Involves**  | **Mentors**              |
 | -------------                          | ------------              | ------------- | -----------              |